top of page

 WAND becomes a Big Central Illinois Broadcaster

-On October 3rd of 1966, WAND General Manager Len Carl announced that the new WAND transmitter and the antenna were to be operational on Wednesday, October 5th.
-It was also stated that the translator for WAND, W-70-AE would be taken off the air from its location in Champaign, since it was projected that WAND would throw a class A signal into the Champaign-Urbana area.
+On October 3rd 1966, WAND General Manager Len Carl announced that the new WAND transmitter and the antenna were to be operational on Wednesday, October 5th.
+It was also stated that the translator for WAND, W-70-AE, would be taken off the air from its location in Champaign since it was projected that WAND would throw a class A signal into the Champaign-Urbana area.
 It also appears that after tests were conducted about the signal strength of the new transmitter and antenna, the translator would be moved to Danville.
-Channel 70 would be used to “fill in” the signal to a populated area that was located just inside the coverage area but had a questionable ability to receive the signal from channel 17.
-Channel 70 was able to get a class A signal over Danville along with channel 17 class A signal over Springfield, Decatur, and Champaign-Urbana.
-The achievement gave WAND the ability to pitch its 100-percent class A coverage area to buyers of national and regional advertising.
-This was necessary in order for the station to maximize potential households reached and hopefully WAND’s ratings.
+Channel 70 would be used to “fill in” the signal to a populated area located just inside the coverage area but had a questionable ability to receive the signal from channel 17.
+Channel 70 got a class A signal over Danville, and channel 17, a class A signal over Springfield, Decatur, and Champaign-Urbana.
+The achievement allowed WAND to pitch its 100-percent class A coverage area to national and regional advertising buyers.
+This was necessary for the station to maximize potential households reached and hopefully WAND’s ratings.
 This new situation would increase the chance to pick up its share of that all-important advertising market.

 There was a delay in the initial broadcast from the new site, but it was only for a couple of days.
-On Saturday morning, October 8th, 1966 at 6:40, WAND began to broadcast its 2-million-watt signal from its new tower and transmitter located near Argenta, Illinois.
+On Saturday morning, October 8th, 1966, at 6:40, WAND began broadcasting its 2-million-watt signal from its new tower and transmitter near Argenta, Illinois.
 Reception reports were favorable for the most part from all over the area.
 The only exceptions were complaints from viewers in Decatur, who failed to compensate for the new transmitter location and to re-direct their antennas toward the new broadcast site.

 Syndicated Shows 1965-69

-This was the arrangement for at least a couple of days as the station would show countless old westerns, cartoons, and other movies and programs which came from the WAND film library.
-I also remembered being disappointed when the station regained power and once again resumed normal broadcasting.
-I was so impressed with the way the staff handled the situation and the ingenious way they solved a problem which would probably take most stations off the air during that period of time.
+This was the arrangement for at least a few days, as the station would show countless old westerns, cartoons, and other movies and programs from the WAND film library.
+I also remembered disappointment when the station regained power and resumed normal broadcasting.
+I was impressed with how the staff handled the situation and solved a problem that would probably take most stations off the air during that time.
 I wonder how stations now would handle such an event, as most wouldn’t have a library of programs to air in case of an emergency.

 Romper Room Flashback

-These pictures were contributed by Patty Spain-Smith who appeared on WAND's Romper Room in Apirl of 1971.
+These pictures were contributed by Patty Spain-Smith, who appeared on WAND's Romper Room in April of 1971.
 She is pictured above in the yellow dress.

-The Romper Room teacher was in all probability "Miss Jean" who was also featured in a Romper Room TV
+The Romper Room teacher was, in all probability, "Miss Jean," also featured in a Romper Room TVGuide® ad in the early 1960s.

 WAND Celebrities 1970-1999